STG-7/CSP-FastPages/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.

+**The network operation was a very good practical method to analyze the networks of  certain  tens of lines and check their malfunction.
+Basically, fault tolerance means that in a network of many different sources and destinations, if one route goes down, there is still redundancy and the network can go from the  source to the destination.
+There is not only one path from A to B, so if that one path goes down,  A can take several paths to eventually reach B.**

 ### Parallel and Distributed Computing